Climate Change

 East Bali Solar PV Project (25 MWp)

-MedcoEnergi's onshore assets in the South Sumatra Block, Rimau, and Lematang have successfully completed a series of decarbonization initiatives.
+MedcoEnergi's Onshore oil & gas assets in the South Sumatra Block, Rimau, and Lematang have successfully completed a series of decarbonization initiatives.
 These initiatives encompass process efficiency enhancements, solar photovoltaic (PV) installations, and facility footprint reductions.
 Our offshore assets are also making significant progress in their decarbonization efforts, focusing on operational improvements and the integration of solar PV technology.

 Mini Hydropower